Wrong EIN or EIN Error? Ultimate Guide to EINs

 EIN Reference Number 105: Too Many Attempts

-Perhaps the most annoying of the reference numbers, Reference Number 105, indicates that you’ve tried to get an EIN with the same details too many times in one day.
-When you get this number, wait 24 hours and try again.
-If you’re still getting errors, file Form SS-4 by mail so a real person will look over your documentation.
+Perhaps the most annoying of the reference numbers, Reference Number 105 indicates that you’ve tried to get an EIN with the same details too many times in one day.
+When you get this number, wait for 24 hours and try again.
+If you’re still getting errors, file Form SS-4 by mail so a real person can review your documentation.

 EIN Reference Number 106: Single-Member LLC Without EIN

-An EIN Reference Number 106 means that your LLC (which is single-member with employees) first needs to get a Sole Proprietorship EIN.
+EIN Reference Number 106 is for single-member LLCs.
+It means your LLC first needs to get a sole proprietorship EIN.
 The IRS sees single-member LLCs as sole proprietorships for tax purposes, so if you don’t elect to be treated otherwise, you don’t need another EIN unless you have employees.

 Unfortunately, a 106 error is one of the more time-consuming issues to sort, so contact the IRS EIN customer service so they can get things straightened out for you.